Javascript is not enabled.

 • Get Watchdog Alerts for tips on avoiding such scams.

-There are legitimate service contracts that can help if you’re worried about being able to afford major repairs on an aging car.
-Look at brand-name providers with long track records, such as your car’s manufacturer or the American Automobile Association, better known as the AAA.
+If you do want a service contract — perhaps you’re worried about being able to afford major repairs on an aging car — look at brand-name providers with long track records, such as your car’s manufacturer or the American Automobile Association (AAA).

-Make sure you understand what is and isn’t covered, and how claims are reimbursed, before you buy.
+But before you buy, make sure you understand what is and isn’t covered, and how claims are reimbursed.
 If you are interested in a plan, approach the provider directly.
 Any unsolicited warranty offer is almost certainly a scam.
+And some companies exaggerate the benefits.
+In July 2024, auto insurer CarShield agreed to pay $10 million to settle Federal Trade Commission (FTC) charges that the company used deceptive ads and telemarketing for its vehicle service contracts.

-• A call or mailing says it’s urgent for you to take immediate action to continue your car’s warranty coverage.
+• A call or mailing insists that it’s urgent for you to take immediate action to continue your car’s warranty coverage.

 • An outside company offers to extend the factory warranty, something only the vehicle’s manufacturer can do.

-• Do check on anyone who claims to be calling from the dealership where you bought your vehicle.
+• Investigate anyone who claims to be calling from the dealership where you bought your vehicle.
 Hang up and call the number listed on the dealer’s website or the purchase paperwork.

-• Do check the expiration date for the manufacturer’s warranty and the terms for extending that coverage before you consider buying coverage from an outside provider.
+• Check the expiration date for the manufacturer’s warranty and the terms for extending that coverage before you consider buying coverage from an outside provider.

-• Do research a company offering extended coverage — for example, check the Better Business Bureau listings for complaints — and carefully read the fine print on any contract to see exactly what it covers and how long it lasts.
+• Research a company offering extended coverage — for example, check the Better Business Bureau listings for complaints — and carefully read the fine print on any contract to see exactly what it covers and how long it lasts.

 • Don’t answer a call if you don’t recognize the number.
 Let it go to voicemail.

-• Don’t assume a call is on the level because caller ID shows the name of your vehicle’s manufacturer or something like “auto warranty department.”
+• Don’t assume a call is legitimate because caller ID shows the name of your vehicle’s manufacturer or something like “auto warranty department.”
 Scammers can use spoofing tools to display whatever name or number they choose as the caller ID.

-• Don’t follow instructions to press a number on your phone to avoid future unwanted calls.
-Scammers do this to confirm they’ve reached a working number they can call again.
+• Ignore instructions to press a number on your phone to avoid future unwanted calls.
+Scammers do this to confirm they’ve reached a working number that they can call again.

-• Don’t provide personal information such as a credit card or driver’s license number unless you’ve verified that you’re talking to someone from a legitimate company that you already have a business relationship with.
+• Never provide personal information such as a credit card or driver’s license number unless you’ve verified that you’re talking to someone from a legitimate company.

 Unlock Access to AARP Members Edition